Last Update: 10/13/19

 4. Spouse’s loss of consortium and services

 On the claim brought by (spouse), you should award (spouse) an amount of money which the greater weight of the evidence shows will fairly and adequately compensate (spouse) for any loss by reason of [his wife’s] [her husband’s] injury, of [his] [her] services, comfort, society and attentions in the past [and in the future] caused by the incident in question.

-Florida Jury Instructions are the springboard in any injury trial and no two trials are identical.
-What damages can be considered by a Florida jury and the amount of damages that can be assessed by that jury in an injury case is far from cookie-cutter applications of the examples in this post; there are many legal nuances to consider and fact patterns to apply to current law.
+No two personal injury trials are identical.
+What damages can be considered by a Florida jury and the amount of damages that can be assessed is different in every case — each case has its own legal issues to consider and fact patterns to analyze.
 Assessing the potential award in a case depends on a variety of factors, including the testimony of experts and the evidence that is admitted by the court.

 What Should You Do?

 A good piece of advice if you have been harmed in an accident due to the negligence of another party, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 - What is My Injury Claim Worth and How Can I Get Maximum Compensation for My Injury Case?

 - How Do Florida Juries Decide Damage Awards When The Victim Has A “Pre-Existing Condition?”

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.